DNSimple and ClickFunnels

 If you want to move a domain to another provider, unlock the domain, and request an authorization code.
 This is done with one click following these steps.

 You won’t be able to transfer your domain for 60 days after accepting the push from ClickFunnels.
 This is due to the 60-day ICANN lock after a change of registrant.
+While the domain is locked, it will be grayed-out, and you’ll see the unlock date next to it.

 Contact

-This is the information you provided when you moved the domain, and the WHOIS ownership contact information.
+This is the information you provided when you moved the domain and the WHOIS ownership contact information.
 You shouldn’t need to make any changes to this unless there’s an error, or your information changes.

 You’ll see the option to enable WHOIS Privacy.
 This is at your discretion.
 Per GDPR, common TLDs like .COM automatically redact the information in WHOIS.
 You can learn more in this article.